 Meet the Board

-I spent all of my professional life as a teacher.
-I have always loved working with children and had the privilege of working with children with additional support needs for many years.
-When I retired I was Headteacher at Castleview School.
-I have been involved with PLUS since it started as Playplus more than 30 years ago.
-I know of the very many opportunities PLUS gives to children and their families and hope by being a Board member I can contribute in some way.
+Maureen has been involved with PLUS since it started as Playplus more than 30 years ago.
+Aware of the very many opportunities PLUS gives to children and their families, her hope is that be being a Board member she can contribute in some way.
 Which she most definitely does.

 Una joined PLUS in 2019 after retiring from work as a consultant paediatrician in NHS Forth Valley.
 She has specialised in care of newborn babies and children with respiratory disorders as well as general paediatrics.
 Since first specialising Una has believed that co-working with families is an essential part of paediatrics and she has been involved in Action for Sick Children, Contact a Family, SOFT UK and TOFS for many years.

-Una has become involved in trying to improve health care transition for young people with long term conditions and disabilities and she hopes to learn from the young people and their parents and carers how services could be improved for them and others
+Una has become involved in trying to improve health care transition for young people with long term conditions and disabilities.
+She hopes to learn from the young people, their parents and carers how services could be improved for them and others.

 Cameron lives in Dunblane with his wife and has three daughters and four grandchildren.
-Cameron in his retirement enjoys golfing, gardening, hill walking and spending time with his family.
+Cameron enjoys golfing, gardening, hill walking and spending time with his family.